JOPER was established in 1962 by João Rodrigues Pereira that is still the President of the company.

 Joao Paulo Pinheiro’s son, Joao Pinheiro, has joined Joper this year to continue his great grandfather and his father’s work.

-Nowadays JOPER is present in more than 45 countries, and has agents in France, Germany, United States, Canada, Central America, Asia and Africa.
+Nowadays JOPER is present in more than 45 countries, and has distributors in France, Germany, United States, Canada, Central America, Asia and Africa.

 Since its foundation that our objectives have been developing and producing equipment for the coffee and food industry.

 We build our roasters with originality

 Originality is not only for those who created or invented something is also for who made the improvements.
 JOPER roasters are proudly handcrafted in Portugal by master craftsmen, out of traditional high quality durable materials such as cast iron and carbon steel.

 The result of nearly 60 years of experience, and continuous improvement, JOPER roasters combine these time tested traditional, highly durable materials with the best industrial quality modern burners, motors, fans, and controls to produce an easy to use, ﬂexible, quiet, low maintenance, energy efﬁcient roaster capable of running 24 hours per day.